timklapdor/csulx/_applications/ETL523/ea-example.md

 **Part 1: Team module building and artefact sub-topic selection**

-Students collaborated on the learning module content and chose a unique sub-topic to build their individual digital artefact.
+Students collaborate on the learning module content and choose a unique sub-topic to build their individual digital artefact.

 **Part 2: Development of the digital artefact**

 Once a topic was chosen students then explored a range of digital tools to find one they were comfortable using to create the digital artefact.
-The digital artefact could be any reliable Web 2.0 tool for audio, video or image/text production such as Voicethread, Smore, or Slideshare.
+The digital artefact could be any reliable Web 2.0 tool for audio, video or image/text production such as VoiceThread, Smore, or Slideshare.
 This was a self-help process - with of course students connecting and collaborating and sharing ideas, resources, and support for tool choice and skill development.
 It was encouraged, but not mandatory, that students explore a combination of tools e.g. Powtoons and YouTube, to create and deliver the final artefact.

 {% include youtubePlayer.html id="pNlDk0HgwNc" %}